Bridge (exercise): One-armed bridge push-up

 A great amount of further difficulty can be introduced to the regular bridge push-up by executing the movement only supported by one arm.
 This also introduces unilaterality to the movement, primarily working only one side of the spinal erectors, and especially only one of the deltoids.

 One-legged bridge push-up

 Just like above, the bridge push-up can also be executed with one leg extended.
 When this is done, not only is unilaterality introduced, but the hamstrings and glutes (as well as other muscles of the lower extremities worked by the bridge) are worked far more.

 Wall walking

 Wall walking is another popular bridge variation that involves standing with one's back to a wall at a varying distance, followed by leaning backwards until one can press one's palms into the wall from behind.
-The practitioner then proceeds to "walk" with their hands along the wall all the way down to the floor.
+The practitioner then proceeds to "walk" with their hands along the wall down to the floor.
 To make the exercise more difficult, one can also finish the movement by proceeding to "walk" all the way back up again, then pushing off the wall with the arms back into the original standing position.
 This can be done for several repetitions.